 Motors for 7-inch

 Here are my motor recommendations for 7″ FPV drones.
-What we focus on is efficiency at cruising speed (longer flight time) and smoothness (less vibration and heat) since 7″ drones are normally used for long range flying.
-1300KV is great for 6S, for 4S you probably want to opt for 1500KV or even higher.
+Our focus is on efficiency at cruising speeds for longer flight times and smoothness to minimize vibration and heat.
+These factors are essential since 7″ drones are typically used for long-range flying.
+For 6S setups, 1300KV motors are ideal, while for 4S, you might want to opt for 1500KV or higher.

 EMAX ECO II 2807 1300KV